“That is the power of art. It can be used to speak to a variety of issues to impact change.”

 “Always leave crumbs & footprints detailing your greatness for those that are coming behind you.”

 In 2016, Hannah’s poem Formation poem went viral being shared over 20,000 times around the world.
 In 2018, the Youth Violence Prevention commercial featuring Formation won the “Culturally Legit” award from the American Advertising Federation.
-A lover of writing and social justice, Hannah’s new blog www.writesomeshit.com offers commentary on current events and has been viewed around the world.
+A lover of writing and social justice, Hannah’s new blog offers commentary on current events and has been viewed around the world.
 Hannah’s work is filled with passion and truth, believing that communication is indeed the beginning of change.
 Hannah is the author of several works of poetry, Hannah‘s Plea-Poetry for the Soul, Anticipation, Life Lived In Color, In Spite of My Chains, For Such A Time As This and So Many Things I Want to Tell You-Life Lessons for the Journey.
 Her debut novel Views from the Back Pew was received with stellar reviews and was performed on stage to a sold-out audience.
 Her follow-up novel, Fragile Destiny has been hailed as life-changing.
-Currently, Hannah is working on a new collection of poetry entitled Love, Revolution, and Lemonade and a collection of commentaries on race and feminism entitled, Dear America, I Am Still Rooting For You.
+Currently, Hannah completed a collection of commentaries on race and feminism entitled, Dear America, I Am Still Rooting For You.
 Her powerful, honest delivery has garnered her the nickname, "Brimstone."
 Hannah promises that her message will be thought-provoking and at times challenging but believes it is in the uncomfortable spaces that change can take place.
 “My sole purpose in speaking and writing is not that I entertain you.
 I am writing to shake a nation.”

 Hannah is a graduate of the University of Colorado at Boulder with a BA in Communications and is the proud parent of one daughter, Brianna Alysse.